Esther M. Conwell: Honors and awards

 Conwell was made a fellow of the IEEE in 1980 “for contributions to semiconductor theory, particularly transport in both low and high electric fields.”

 She was also a fellow of the American Physical Society.
-She is one of the few who have the triple membership in the National Academy of Engineering, National Academy of Sciences, and the American Academy of Arts and Sciences (1992) and is the only member of the University of Rochester to achieve this.
+She was the second woman to be elected to both the National Academy of Engineering and the National Academy of Sciences.
+(1992) and is the only member of the University of Rochester to achieve this.

-She had received the Achievement Award of the Society of Women Engineers (1960) and an Honorary D.Sc. from Brooklyn College in 1992.
+She had received the Achievement Award of the Society of Women Engineers (1960).

 In 1997 she received the IEEE Edison Medal for "fundamental contributions to transport theory in semiconductor and organic conductors, and their application to the semiconductor, electronic copying and printing industries."
-She was the first woman to win this award.
 Other notable awardees include Alexander Graham Bell, Vannevar Bush, and Michael Pupin.

 In November 2002, Discover magazine listed Conwell as one of the 50 most important women scientists at the time.

 In 2004 she received a Dreyfus Senior Faculty Mentor Award for serving as a research mentor to undergraduates.
 In 2006, the University of Rochester honored Conwell with a Susan B. Anthony Lifetime Achievement Award for her efforts in advocating and promoting women in science.

 The ACS Award for Encouraging Women into Careers in the Chemical Sciences was awarded to her in 2008.
+She received honorary doctorates from the University of Rochester and Brooklyn College.

 In 2009, Conwell received the prestigious National Medal of Science from President Barack Obama, for "her broad contributions to understanding electron and hole transport in semiconducting materials, which helped to enable commercial applications of semiconductor and organic electronic devices, and for extending her analysis to studying the electronic properties of DNA."
-She was nominated by Mildred Dresselhaus, a professor of physics and electrical engineering at MIT and a National Medals of Science winner.
+She was nominated by Mildred Dresselhaus, a professor of physics and electrical engineering at MIT and a National Medal of Science winner.

+Legacy

+Conwell was the second woman to be elected to both the National Academy of Engineering and the National Academy of Sciences.
+She was the first woman to win the IEEE Edison Medal.

+Conwell mentored young women for many decades.
+She received the Dreyfus Foundation’s Senior Scientist Mentor Program Award (2005), The Susan B. Anthony Award from the University of Rochester (2006), and the American Chemical Society Award for Encouraging Women into Careers in the Chemical Sciences (2008).

+The Esther M. Conwell Graduate Fellowship was established by her son, Lewis Rothberg and his wife, Shelby Nelson.
+It provides stipends for merit-based fellowships for advanced graduate students pursuing a PhD in Chemistry at the University of Rochester who show exceptional promise as researchers.